 Diving Age Restrictions

-Children may dive if they are fully certified however ages 12 & under will have a depth restriction of 12 meters.
+Children may dive if they are fully certified.
+However, children aged 10 and 11 have a depth restriction of 12 meters.
 Children under 14 years of age must be accompanied by a parent or legal guardian.
 All divers must meet medical requirements.
-Please contact the Marine Centre prior to your arrive to arrange bookings for your child to diver.

 While the Heron Island Dive Team strives to take guests to as many dive sites as possible, all diving activities are subject to environmental conditions—to ensure maximum safety and enjoyment for everyone.